umbrellio/gbot/README.md

     commenters: false                  # Tag thread commenters or not (default - false)
   diffs: false                         # Show changed lines count or not (default - false)
 ```

+Groups in the config are [Gitlab project groups](https://docs.gitlab.com/ee/user/group/).
+You must specify the group or the project, or both.

 ## Contributing